MrBadWithNames/Boric-Alchemy-Documentation/README.md

 Also – this is not a copy of the handbook – I won’t re-explain every single recipe, especially for recipes with many varaints.

+The Boric Alchemy creative tab has over 700 entries, and that doesn't show recipes and stuff!

 Also, in-game, I like to keep a narrator tone – expect more swearing.

 **Hydrocarbons**.